molarmanful/eldur/README.md

 ## Installation

 Download from [Releases](https://github.com/molarmanful/eldur/releases).
-Included are bitmap formats - e.g. OTB, DFONT (Mac) - as well as TTF.
+Included are bitmap formats - OTB, BDF - as well as TTF.
 2x versions are available for HiDPI screens.

-For the crispiest viewing experience, try to use the bitmap formats when possible.
+For the crispiest viewing experience, try to use OTB/the bitmap formats when possible.
 If bitmap fonts are not supported on your platform (e.g. Windows, VSCode), then use the TTF at font sizes that are multiples of 13px.